In general, the superannuation contributions caps apply on a year by year basis.

-The rules for non-concessional contributions have been amended (along with transitional rules) with effect from 1 July 2017.
+The rules for non-concessional contributions were amended (along with transitional rules) with effect from 1 July 2017.

 | Total super balance|